Use to find companies where this pattern is active.

 Explanation

 Each observation is an independent point-in-time reading: Current Ratio (Industry-Benchmarked) compares current assets to current liabilities, scaled against the stock's industry.
 An elevated reading means working-capital coverage is high relative to peers.
 Equity Ratio (Industry-Benchmarked) compares total equity to total assets, scaled against the stock's industry.
 An elevated reading means the asset base is funded predominantly by equity rather than debt.
 Total Cash Relative to Total Debt (MRQ) compares total cash on hand to total debt at the most recent quarter.
-The observation fires when cash on hand is at least equal to total debt — a 'net cash' or near-net-cash condition.
+The ratio scores 100 when cash equals or exceeds total debt, and the observation fires from a score of 70 — a ratio of 0.70.
+So a firing means cash covers at least 70% of total debt, not necessarily all of it.
 It does not measure operating-cash coverage of debt service; that is a different ratio.
 The three together describe a balance-sheet snapshot.
 They do not forecast future stability or assess capital-structure optimality.

 Interpretation